 It is important in the early years of a child’s development that they develop and exercise their fine motor skills.
 Part of fine motor development is when children learn how to hold objects in their hands (i.e. a pen or a spoon).

-Sand and water play offers children many opportunities to use and develop their fine motor skills.
-For example scooping and pouring the sand and water with their hands.
+Sand play activities offer children many opportunities to use and develop their fine motor skills.
+For example gripping the handles of the spade, scooping and pouring sand and water with their hands.
 Using tools like mini-shovels, rakes, buckets and more not only supports their fine motor skills but also helps to develop their hand-eye coordination.
+Forming these skills at an early age can help with feeding oneself, tying one’s shoes, zipping up jackets and holding a pen at school.

 2. Improved language and speech